-Applications are now open for the 2023 Lake Eyre Basin Justin Costelloe Scholarship.
+Applications have now closed for the 2023 Lake Eyre Basin Justin Costelloe Scholarship.

 Offered annually, the scholarship provides a $20,000 grant to support a new or continuing honours or postgraduate student enrolled in an Australian tertiary institution.